How the 2009 Citizenship Law Applies to Adopted Children

 Q3.
 What is the most severe consequence of this new regulation?

-The maximum critical effect that is obtrusive presently is that a toddler born distant places to an adopted man or woman has an inexpensive risk of being a “stateless individual” (this would be the adopting dad and mom’s grandchild).
+The maximum critical effect that is obtrusive presently is that a toddler born in distant places to an adopted man or woman has an inexpensive risk of being a “stateless individual” (this would be the adopting dad and mom’s grandchild).
 This results in several questions:

 (a) Why might this take place? –